How Internet users are demanding privacy and becoming unreachable

 Defining “unreachable” audiences in online advertising

 Privacy-conscious users are becoming unreachable by using tools like ad blockers, VPNs, private search engines, and privacy browsers like Brave.
-They don’t want to be tracked by Big Tech or targeted by advertisers without their consent.
+They don’t want to be tracked by Big Tech or targeted by advertisers without giving consent.
 Unreachable audiences in this category are typically tech-savvy.
-They’re also often (though not always) interested in Web3 and crypto.
+They’re also often (though not always) interested in Web3 and crypto—technologies that give users more control online.

 Being unreachable can also include leaving certain platforms that don’t respect user privacy (like Facebook), and “cutting the cord” by ditching paid cable or satellite TV.
 One in three young households (with a head of household under the age of 35) has no cable or satellite TV, but 73% of them pay for streaming services like Netflix or Hulu.
 There are also “cord-nevers”—people who have never before paid for cable or satellite.
 In 2022, cord-nevers made up 10% of the Internet-using population (up from 8% in 2019).
 This trend is largely being led by Gen Z, which made up 8% of US cord-nevers in 2019, and 22% in 2022.